A message on the topic of biological death. Main signs of clinical death

 Rigor mortis (hardening of muscle tissue) is determined 6 hours after the onset of clinical death.

-Decrease in body temperature (to the temperature environment).
+Decrease in body temperature (to temperature environment).

 41. Basic methods of cardiopulmonary resuscitation.